bakkot/MenuBarVolume/README.md

 ## Building

 This repo contains the XCode project files I used.
-You probably need XCode 14, since that's what I used.
+You probably need XCode 14 (or later), since that's what I used.

 ### A note on running as an agent